EdgeFirstAI/documentation/docs/getting_started/web.md

 ## 3. Upload Data to EdgeFirst Studio

-Once the dataset container has been created, click on the dataset extended menu (three vertical dots) and select import.
+Once the dataset container has been created, click on the dataset extended menu (three dots) and select import.

 <figure markdown="span">
 ![Dataset Import Option](assets/workflows/mobile-dataset-import-option.jpg){ align=center }
 <figcaption>Dataset Import Option</figcaption>
 </figure>

-This will bring your to the "Import Dataset" page.
+This will bring you to the "Import Dataset" page.

 <figure markdown="span">
 ![Dataset Import](assets/workflows/mobile-import-dataset.jpg){ align=center }
 <figcaption>Dataset Import</figcaption>
 </figure>

-First we will be importing the video recording.
+First we will be importing the video recording from [step 1](#1-capture-data-using-a-mobile-device).
 Click on the dropdown that says "Select an Import Type" and then specify "Video" and then click "Done" as shown below.

 <figure markdown="span">
 ![Dataset Video Import](assets/workflows/mobile-video-import-type.jpg){ align=center }